Burnsedia/Burnsedia/README.md

 ## My Journey

-I started programming at 9 by modding Command & Conquer.
+- Began coding at 9 by modding Command & Conquer.
-After high school, I moved directly into freelance work—building websites, applications, and games from the ground up.
+- Jumped into freelancing right after high school.
-That foundation grew into a career shipping production software across web, mobile, and desktop platforms.
+- Built production software for web, mobile, and desktop.
-Now I build and ship indie tools, apps, and games with a focus on clean design and continuous improvement.
+- Now focused on shipping indie tools, apps, and games.

 ## Follow Me